Contargo/big-decimal-validator/README.md

-Validation
+BigDecimal Validator
 =========

-Validation is a small library for validation purposes.
+The BigDecimal Validator is a small library to validate java.math.BigDecimal

 # Features
 * Validation of BigDecimals via Service or Annotation